MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 ```

 ### -PowerBIDlpLocation
-The PowerBIDlpLocation parameter specifies the Power BI worksapce IDs to include in the DLP policy.
+The PowerBIDlpLocation parameter specifies the Power BI workspace IDs to include in the DLP policy.
+Only workspaces hosted in Premium Gen2 capacities are permitted.

-You can enter multiple values separated by commas.
-If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.
+You can enter multiple workspace IDs separated by commas.
+Use the following syntax: `"workspaceID1","workspaceID2",..."workspaceIDN"`.

+You can find the workspace ID as follows:
+* Admin portal > Workspaces.
+Select workspace > More options (...) > Details
+* From the URL of a selected workpace.
+* PowerShell > Get-PowerBIWorkspace

 ```yaml
 Type: MultiValuedProperty